About My Reading Notes

 Welcome to my reading notes page.

 These notes serve as a map for myself to navigate some ideas and information I have encountered in my intellectual adventures.
-A note is a lightweight way to revisit what I have previously read and what I am therefore unfortunately and continually forgetting1.
-I enjoy revisiting ideas and comparing them across works—Obsidian is particularly well suited for this and now the home of all my reading notes.
+A note is a way to record my engagement with a text, and it naturally grows over time and helps me retain more of what I read1.
+I enjoy revisiting ideas and comparing them across works—taking notes in Obsidian is lends itself to this linked note-taking.
 Taking notes, especially summarizing or reflecting on a work, is an opportunity to think more deeply about what I read.

 Why bother sharing these notes online?
 My primary audience is my future self and it's handy to be able to reference these notes from anywhere with a web browser.
-It's also convenient to share a note with a friend with a URL.
+It's also convenient to share the URL for a note with someone.
 Finally, if you stumble across these and find them useful that's great!
 Here are some others who share their notes and reading lists on the internet.

 My process for producing these notes is approximately as follows: